ISBC 2018 Introduction by P. Abraham Kimsteves

 Now is the time for UBF to rekindle the passion and vision for world missions, and pray to reach out to all major cities and campuses of the world, especially the remaining 130 countries that are waiting for self-supporting missionaries.
 May God inspire and enlarge his kingdom vision in our hearts and guide us to rededicate ourselves to the Lord and his Great Commission.
 May God raise many short-term and long-term missionary candidates through the 2018 ISBC who would reach out to all major campuses and cities in 233 countries of the world.

 After the 2018 ISBC, there are two options for international delegates and North American members as well—a 2.5-day Missionaries-Shepherds Conference at the Galt House hotel or a tour.
 The Missionaries-Shepherds Conference is mainly for a study of the whole book of Hebrews.
 The book of Hebrews uniquely expounds Jesus’ priesthood.
 Knowing Jesus’ perfect priesthood elevates our intimate walk with God that becomes the source of our conviction, strength and holy life.
-Dr. Elijah Park of Chicago has contacted a travel agency to arrange five tour options–Grand Canyon, West Coast-San Francisco, Niagara Falls-New York, Noah’s Ark-Great Smoky Mountains-Chicago, and Ohio River-Noah’s Ark.”
+Dr. Elijah Park of Chicago has contacted a travel agency to arrange four tour options—Grand Canyon, West Coast-San Francisco, Niagara Falls-New York, and Louisville-Chicago area.

 Preparations for 2018 ISBC

 The church today faces many challenges.
 Nonetheless the Spirit of God is working mightily as ever through his people who embrace His kingdom vision.
 May God inspire many young leaders to participate in preparation for 2018 ISBC.